 Approval of New or Innovative Technologies, Materials, or Designs for Onsite Systems

-(1) Department approval.
+(1) DEQ approval.

 (a) Coordination with listing of alternative treatment technologies, OAR 340-071-0345.
-Under OAR 340-071-0345, the department maintains a list of alternative treatment technologies (ATTs) that have been certified by the NSF International and meet the performance standards and other requirements in that rule.
+Under OAR 340-071-0345, DEQ maintains a list of alternative treatment technologies (ATTs) that have been certified by the NSF/ANSI and meet the performance standards and other requirements in that rule.
 ATTs are usually separate treatment units that are installed in onsite systems.
 Only listed ATTs may be installed under the siting criteria in OAR 340-071-0345.
-This rule, OAR 340-071-0135, provides a process for approving new or innovative technologies, materials, or designs for various components of onsite systems, such as drainfield products or appurtenances.
+This rule provides a process for approving new or innovative technologies, materials, or designs for various components of onsite systems, such as drainfield products or appurtenances.
 Add-on treatment units, such as units to remove nitrogen following an ATT or sand filter, may also be approved under this rule.
-However, the department does not intend to approve alternatives to standard systems under this rule.
+However, DEQ does not intend to approve alternatives to standard systems under this rule.
 Alternative systems will need to be listed as ATTs under OAR 340-071-0345 or approved under new rules in this division.

-(b) The department may approve new or innovative technologies, materials, or designs for onsite systems pursuant to this rule if it determines they will protect public health, safety, and waters of the state as effectively as systems authorized in this division.
-The department must base approval on one or more of the following.
+(b) DEQ may approve new or innovative technologies, materials, or designs for onsite systems pursuant to this rule if it determines they will protect public health, safety, and waters of the state as effectively as systems authorized in this division.
+DEQ must base approval on one or more of the following.

-(A) A performance evaluation conducted in accordance with section (3) of this rule that demonstrates the technology, material, or design will achieve applicable performance standards in OAR chapter 340, divisions 071 and 073 and any additional standards the department determines are necessary to satisfy the requirements of subsection (1)(b) of this rule.
+(A) A performance evaluation conducted in accordance with section (3) of this rule that demonstrates the technology, material, or design will achieve applicable performance standards in OAR chapter 340, divisions 071 and 073 and any additional standards DEQ determines are necessary to satisfy the requirements of subsection (1)(b) of this rule.

-(B) Documentation that the alternative drainfield products are functionally equivalent to drainfield products approved by the department.
+(B) Documentation that the alternative drainfield products are functionally equivalent to drainfield products approved by DEQ.

 (C) Documentation that the material used as a substitute for drain media in absorption trenches will achieve the performance standards and design criteria in section (5) of this rule.

-(D) Certification of the new material, technology, or design for proposed uses by NSF International, EPA's Environmental Technology Verification (ETV) program, or another program providing certification equivalent to the performance demonstration required by this rule and approved by the department.
+(D) Certification of the new material, technology, or design for proposed uses by NSF/ANSI, or another program providing certification equivalent to the performance demonstration required by this rule and approved by DEQ.

-(c) The department may approve or deny a request for approval of a new or innovative technology, material, or design or may limit approval to those locations or conditions for which achievement of standards has been demonstrated.
+(c) DEQ may approve or deny a request for approval of a new or innovative technology, material, or design or may limit approval to those locations or conditions for which achievement of standards has been demonstrated.

-(d) The department may amend or revoke approval of a new or innovative material, technology, or design if it determines:
+(d) DEQ may amend or revoke approval of a new or innovative material, technology, or design if it determines:

 (A) Approval was based on false or misleading information;